 About

-Natalia Mann is an award-winning harpist, composer and conceptual artist who specialises in music in its natural form, the language of universal sound.
+Natalia Mann is an award-winning harpist, composer, and conceptual artist who explores music as a natural form of expression—a universal language.

 Biography